Kdyby/Boilerplate/libs/Kdyby/Extension/Forms/BootstrapRenderer/readme.md

 Body

-> Renders all controls, that are not yet rendered.
+> Renders all controls and groups, that are not yet rendered.

     {$form->render('body')}